UMEP-dev/UMEP-Docs/docs/source/DevelopmentGuidelines.rst

 #.
 Install `VSCode <https://code.visualstudio.com/>`__ on your system
 #.
 Next step is to create a .bat-file that will be used to start up VSCode pointing towards the correct Python environment on your computer.
 Create a new textfile and paste the lines from `here <https://github.com/biglimp/PhDCourseVT2021/blob/main/CodeAndStuff/VSCodeQGIS3.bat>`__.
 Make sure that the last line in correct, i.e. pointing to the location on your computer where Code.exe is located.
 Save as "VSCodeQGIS3.bat".
 #.
 Start VSCode by executing your new bat-file.
+#.
+Some initial settings in VSCode need to be performed e.g. installing Python extension.
+VSCode usually assist you with that by recommending extentions to install (e.g. pylint etc.).
+Also, make sure that VSCode is pointing to your **python.exe**-file located in your QGIS installation folder (C:\OSGeo4W64\...).
+#.

 SUEWS wrapper